· · ·

 Did someone say fall?
 One of my favorite things about the cooler season is all of the yummy flavors like apple and pumpkin.

-Today I’m sharing an easy pumpkin loaf recipe that taste like Starbucks pumpkin bread.
-You can make it year round but it tastes even better in the fall with a cup of coffee (duh, right?).
+Today I’m sharing an easy pumpkin loaf recipe that tastes like Starbucks pumpkin bread.
+You can make it year round but it tastes even better in the fall with a cup of coffee.

 What ingredients do you need for this starbucks pumpkin loaf?